rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 ![Foxtrot in action](foxtrot.gif)

-[Foxtrot] was created by [@janhohenheim] as an all-in-one starting point for 3D projects made in Bevy.
+[Foxtrot] was created by Jan Hohenheim ([@janhohenheim]) as an all-in-one starting point for 3D projects made in Bevy.
 While he appreciated that other Bevy templates showed nicely how to wire up systems and setup a game loop, he was missing a showcase for commonly used features that are scattered around various libraries.
 So he created Foxtrot, where he collected most basic features he could need for future projects or jams.
 The current version [v0.1.5] features:

 - loading a 3D level from GLTF files
 - automatically assigning physics colliders